kstenerud/ubuntu-maintainers-handbook/BugTriage.md

 * Reproducible Bug.
 If there seems to be enough information to reproduce the bug, try to do so in an lxc container, and then itemize the steps to follow, and how to identify that the bug has indeed occurred.
-If it all looks good, 'Add to Server-Next Queue'.
+If it all looks good, subscribe the server team, or if the issue looks urgent and/or important 'Add to Server-Next Queue'.

 * Already Fixed in Development.
 An issue that can be reproduced in a supported Ubuntu release, but not in the current development version